United Democracies

 RUSSIAN OLIGARCH REGIME

-The covert Russian activities by its state sponsered Wagner Group in sub-Saharan Africa further exemplify the Russian-Chinese led BRICS alliance and strategy.
+The covert Russian activities by its state sponsered Africa Corps or Wagner Group in sub-Saharan Africa further exemplify the Russian-Chinese led BRICS alliance and strategy.
 By ousting Western influence, particularly France, the Russian-Chinese alliance aim to seize control of resource-rich nations such as Mali, Sudan, Chad, the Central African Republic, and Libya, gaining access to their extensive mineral deposits and oil reserves.
-The Wagner Group's operations, designed to undermine weak democratic governments and facilitate military coups, serve as a precursor to installing pro-Russian and pro-Chinese regimes, ensuring preferential access to these valuable resources.
+The Africa Corps or Wagner Group's operations, designed to undermine weak democratic governments and facilitate military coups, serve as a precursor to installing pro-Russian and pro-Chinese regimes, ensuring preferential access to these valuable resources.
 The African Union finds itself in a state of helplessness, facing one after the other coup d'etat.
 Even Russia's invasion, war and attack on Ukraine is driven by occupying and confiscating its oil and gas rich regions, containing 80% of its reserves.

 BRICS ALLIANCE